-The process of thought which is involved here may be described as "cutting through the scientific red tape" and bypassing the slow-grinding mills of formal scientific knowledge.
-Of course, formal knowledge is essential, but as for everything in life the truth involves a matter of balance.
+The process of thought which is involved here may be described as "cutting through the scientific red tape" and bypassing the slow grinding mills of formal scientific knowledge.
+Of course, formal knowledge is essential but, as for everything in life, the truth involves a matter of balance.
 The instinctive embodiment of this truth is to be found more often in the politician than in the scientist.
-However, it is essential to the makeup of a competent engineer.
+However, it is essential to the make-up of a competent engineer.

-Doubt about the engineer's function in our increasingly complex technological culture has been expressed by the blunt questions, "Is the engineer obsolete?
-Should he be replaced by the scientist?"
-Although such questions are the product of ignorance, the situation is such that, in this country at least, they find a respectable echo.
+Acceptance talk delivered by the author on the occasion of his being awarded the Stephen Timoshenko Medal at the Applied Mechanics Division Dinner, ASME Annual Meeting, November 27, 1962.
+Doubt about the engineer's function in our increasingly complex technological culture has been expressed by the blunt question "Is the engineer obsolete?
+Should he be replaced by the scientist"?
+Although such a question is the product of ignorance, the situation is such that, in this country at least, it finds a respectable echo.